alvarovillafane/virtualscroll-angular/README.md

 - Good candidate, easy to implement
 - Support infinite scroll
 - Only virtual scroll in one direction (vertically)
+- Not so sure about support

 ## CDK virtual scroller

+- Seems ok, better performance than virtual scroll
+- Support for variable height is experimental
+- If we go this route, we should have fixed height?
+- Better support

 ## CDK table?